-David has acted on numerous high-profile direct and indirect tax cases before the courts and Tax Tribunals, including two cases before the Supreme Court.
-In addition to his vast experience in HMRC litigation, David also acts in professional negligence and mis-selling actions and other tax-related commercial litigation.
+David has acted on numerous high-profile tax cases before the courts and Tax Tribunals.
+In addition to his vast experience in HMRC litigation, David acts in high profile group actions involving professional negligence and mis-selling and other tax-related commercial litigation.

-In addition to David’s substantial tax practice, David has also acted in numerous public law cases, many of which arose from his tax client base.
+In addition to David’s substantial tax practice, David has acted in numerous public law cases, many arising from his tax client base.
 These have included two judicial review challenges which proceeded to the Supreme Court (Prudential and Davies & James / Gaines-Cooper), and one to the Court of Appeal (Shiner).
-David also acted in the States of Jersey’s judicial review against the UK government, which was widely covered in the media at the time.
-David’s experience in public law is supported, and to a great extent, mirrored by Lee Ellis’ experience in acting as a senior Gorvernment lawyer defending judicial review cases.
-In fact, David and Lee met on opposing sides of litigation and their combined experience brings significant benefits to clients considering judicial review challenges.
+David also acted in the States of Jersey’s judicial review against the UK government, widely covered in the media at the time.

-David joined Stewarts as a partner in 2014 to establish the Tax Litigation and Investigations department having spent 10 years as a tax litigation lawyer at PwC Legal.
+David joined Stewarts as a partner in 2014 to establish the Tax Litigation and Resolution department having spent 10 years as a tax litigation lawyer at PwC Legal.